precice/precice.github.io/pages/community/precice-workshop-2022.md

     <p>preCICE offers explicit and implicit coupling schemes.
 They often can only reach first-order accuracy in time.
 We currently develop an extended coupling scheme that allows time interpolation of coupling data.
 With this one can generally reach higher order.
 In this talk I give a practical introduction for low-order and high-order coupling schemes in preCICE.  </p>
     </details>

-   <details class="workshop-event" id="Schneider"><summary>David Schneider: Data Mapping in preCICE</summary>
+   <details class="workshop-event" id="Schneider"><summary>David Schneider: Data Mapping in preCICE: Summary & Outlook</summary>
    <p>Authors: <a>David Schneider</a> <br/></p>
-   <p>This talk provides an overview of current mesh mapping methods in preCICE.
-A more detailed explanation of the radial basis function implementation is provided, along with some mesh mapping test results.
-Throughout the talk, best practice methods are suggested, and rounded off with future plans to enable easier mapping in preCICE.</p>
+   <p> This talk starts with an overview of the mapping methods as recently published in our new <a href="https://arxiv.org/abs/2109.14470"> reference paper </a>.
+The published results highlight important properties of the individual methods currently available in preCICE in terms of accuracy, performance as well as stability.
+In order to improve on these results and extend the flexibility of preCICE in the future, new mapping methods are currently under development.
+In particular, gradient-based mappings as well as partition of unity approaches are introduced and discussed.</p>
    </details>

 * 12:00 - 12:30 Speakers in breakout rooms for Q&A